scharlau/Parsing/README.md

 Step 1) We'll use data on Polar bears in Alaska to develop our application Data is taken from https://alaska.usgs.gov/products/data.php?dataid=130 Download the zip file and unpack it to a folder.
 This will give us more data than we need, but that's ok.
 We're only using it to learn how to import data.

-We'll import some of the data from the USGS_WC_eartag_deployments_2009-2011.csv file and create some scaffolding to model and manipulate the data to put it into the database.
-Then we'll import some of the data from the USGS_WC_eartags_output_files_2009-2011-Status.csv file.
-Thhe DeployID column in this file references the BearID column in our original file.
-This tracks sightings of each bear since it was tagged by providing geo-coordinates and other details of each sighting.
+We'll import some of the data from the USGS_WC_eartag_deployments_2009-2011.csv file and USGS_WC_eartags_output_files_2009-2011-Status.csv file.
+The DeployID column in the second file references the BearID column in the first file.
+The second file tracks sightings of each bear lited in the first file since it was tagged by providing geo-coordinates and other details of each sighting.

 We are not using all of the columns that are here.
 We could use all of the data, but as we're not biologists, we'll only take what looks interesting to us.
 If we change our minds, then we write a migration to modify the database, and then edit the view and controllers files accordingly to make the changes.